pguyot/emlx_to_mbox/README.md

 is offline: messages with attachments that were extracted by Mail are not recovered.

+With macOS Ventura, the feature works much better but may occasionnaly fail.

 This is not new.
 Several tools exist to convert messages from Apple Mail's proprietary format to open source formats.
 The most well known are: